engineervix/docker-pyinstaller/README.md

-# PyInstaller Docker Images
+# pyinstaller-windows

 This is a fork of [cdrx/docker-pyinstaller](https://github.com/cdrx/docker-pyinstaller), with the following changes:

-- change Ubuntu images from 12.04/14.04/16.04 to 18.04/20.04
+- change Ubuntu base images from 12.04/14.04/16.04 to 18.04/20.04
 - change PyInstaller version from 3.6 to 4.0 for Python 3
-- change to "latest" Python 3.7 and 2.7 releases (as of October 4<sup>th</sup>, 2020)
+- change to _latest_ Python 3.7.X and 2.7.X releases (as of October 4<sup>th</sup>, 2020)
 - change OpenSSL from 1.0.2 to 1.1.1
 - change `winetricks win7` to `winetricks win10`
+- change `WINE_VERSION=winehq-staging` to `WINE_VERSION=winehq-stable`
+- other minor modifications

 ----

-**engineervix/pyinstaller-linux** and **engineervix/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.
+[**engineervix/pyinstaller-windows**](https://hub.docker.com/r/engineervix/pyinstaller-windows) is a Docker container to ease compiling Python applications to Windows `.exe` files.

-Current PyInstaller version used: 4.0 (for Python 3) and 3.6 (for Python 2).
+Current PyInstaller version used: 4.0.

 ## Tags

-`engineervix/pyinstaller-linux` and `engineervix/pyinstaller-windows` both have two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`
+[`engineervix/pyinstaller-windows`](https://hub.docker.com/r/engineervix/pyinstaller-windows) has three tags; `:python3`, `:python3-32bit` and `:python2` which you can use depending on the requirements of your project. `:latest` points to `:python3`

-The `:python2` tags run Python 2.7.
+The `:python2` tag runs Python 2.7.

-The `:python3` tag runs Python 3.7.
+The `:python3` and `:python3-32bit` tags run Python 3.7.

 ## Usage

-There are two containers, one for Linux and one for Windows builds.
-The Windows builder runs Wine inside Ubuntu to emulate Windows in Docker.
+This container runs Wine inside Ubuntu to "emulate" Windows in Docker.

 To build your application, you need to mount your source code into the `/src/` volume.